Woodstock: 3 Days of Peace & Music Director's Cut (40th Anniversary Ultimate Collector's Edition with Amazon Exclusive Bonus Disc)

 This edition with all the funky packaging.
 I've posted some pictures of a more or less unboxing.
 The pictures inside the acrylic frame is lame - the frame is actually kind of cool (use it for another picture - it's held together with magnets).
 The reprinted Life Magazine is sweet.
 The best, in my view, is the reprinted ticket on heavy ticket stock.
 Frankly, all the extras aren't really worth much extra money.
 I would have gladly bought this as a straight no extra stuff, blu-ray edition with the two discs alone.

-Inexcusable DVD transfer1
+Inexcusable DVD transfer

 I have owned the director's cut of this on VHS for years and the VHS version is superb visually and the sound is excellent.